Calusa Recovery

 Long-term effects on the brain

 The fact that heroin binds to and activates opioid receptors in the brain.
-Opioid receptor activation is associated with increased dopamine release within the brain reward center, leading to a euphoric sensation.
+Activating opioid receptors in the brain’s reward center boosts dopamine release, causing a happy feeling.

 High risk of respiratory depression which could lead to lethal overdose.